 Spain in general and Galicia in particular are a paradise for road trips!
 And if like us you travel by van then all the more so 😉

 Afterwards, I won’t hide the fact that being motorized in the area is almost a must… Many of the places we describe in this article are unfortunately not accessible by public transportation.
 In short, if you don’t have a car / van, we advise you to consider renting it (at least for a few days).
-To find a vehicle, we advise you as usual to compare prices on Rentalcars.
+To find a vehicle, we recommend you as usual to compare prices on Rentalcars.

 If you are in a van and you are looking for places to sleep, the reference is and remains the Park4Night application (and your common sense).
 We made this road trip at the end of February (so completely off season) and moreover in a slightly complicated time in terms of Covid… In short, it’s no big surprise that we were always alone at the spots to sleep.
 We imagine that in summer, things could be different.
 Even if based on some comments we read on Park4Night it seems that Galicia is quite tolerant towards wild camping (if done respectfully of course).
 And if not, there are of course many campsites available, especially on the island of Arousa or the peninsula of O Grove (all closed during our visit).